 Localization 1a is designed to add only metadata to an existing Experience, such as adding region-specific artwork.
 This will typically result in an updated Experience that includes the new regions.
 If metadata is included in the Experience, it is necessary to update the Experience and add Inventory for the images.
 If the Experience references metadata through ContentID (i.e., metadata delivered separately), it is only necessary to include the image.
 A Localization 1a update can be as simple as an Inventory with an image.

-Localization 1a has the same rules as Localization 1, with the following exceptions in Media Manifest:
+Localization 1a has the same rules as Localization 1, with the following exceptions in MediaManifestEdit:

 @updateDeliveryType=‘Localization1a’

-MediaManifest/Inventory is present if necessary.
+MediaManifestEdit/Inventory is present if necessary.

 Image is included as appropriate

-MediaManifest/Presentations/Presentation is not present
+MediaManifestEdit/Presentations/Presentation is not present

-MediaManifest/PlayableSequences is not present
+MediaManifestEdit/PlayableSequences is not present

 Special Delivery Conditions